2020–21 North American winter: Post-Tropical Cyclone Zeta

 The extratropical remnants of Hurricane Zeta combined with the previous winter storm to produce two separate snow events across parts of southern New England and upstate New York on October 29–30.
 The highest amount of accumulation was 6.5 in, which was recorded in Grafton, Massachusetts.
 This early-season snowstorm resulted in some downed tree branches in the region.
 The snowstorm also caused slippery road surfaces, leading to numerous crashes, some serious, in the state of Massachusetts.
+High wind in New York City caused a crane to damage the Steinway Building.

 The cold front associated with Zeta dropped temperatures on the morning of October 31 to 19 F in Albany, New York, just one degree shy of the record.
 This is well below the typical low temperature of 35 F. Highs that day struggled to get into the 40s.
 Parts of New Jersey get as low as 20 F after Zeta dropped snow in the northern portion of the state, accumulating to 2.4 in in High Point State Park.